 #6 Magento 2 Advantage: Intuitive Admin Panel

 Many of those who run Magento 1, complain that its admin panel is complex and intricate.
-While working on the second version of the e-commerce platform, creators took into account this aspect and made Magento 2 backend admin panel more friendly and convenient.
+While working on the second version of the e-commerce platform, creators took into account this aspect, and Magento 2 backend admin panel was fully reworked to be friendly and convenient.
 The brand new admin panel has enhanced product search, improved data import features, new SEO and marketing tools, etc.

 #7 Magento 2 Advantage: Enhanced Security

-Security is always among the top priorities of the e-commerce sphere, and thus with Magento 2 business owners get more secure and powerful website.
-The main contribution to security is the new password hashing algorithms development.
+Security has always been among the top priorities of the e-commerce sphere, and thus this aspect was dramatically enhanced while Magento 2 development.
+The main contribution to security was made by new password hashing algorithms development.
 In such a way, the customer’s data is protected much better, plus, your store has protection from external hacker’s attacks.

 #8 Magento 2 Advantage: More Out-Of-The-Box Features